 As noted, gray triggerfish are part of a multi-species fishing strategy rather than a directed fishery.
 Most commercially caught gray triggerfish are landed by vertical line, either bandit reel or hook-and-line, alongside other species (GMFMC 2008).
 Furthermore, some commercial fishermen fish throughout the Gulf and unload in various locations, making it difficult to identify communities that would be most affected by these regulations.
-Dealers who buy gray triggerfish take in multiple reef fish species so they are not totally dependent on gray triggerfish landings.
+Dealers who buy gray triggerfish take in multiple reef fish species, so they are not totally dependent on gray triggerfish landings.
 Gulf commercial dealer landings of gray triggerfish have averaged approximately 71,700 lbs per year from 2010 through 2014 (NMFS ALS 2014, based on dealer address).
-Depending on what percentage gray triggerfish constitutes their total landings, the dealers may or may not be heavily impacted by any reduction in landings of gray triggerfish attributable to the rebuilding plan.
-It is thus difficult to isolate potential impacts on communities arising from the actions in this amendment.
+Depending on what percentage gray triggerfish constitutes their total landings, the dealers may or may not be heavily impacted by any reduction in landings of gray triggerfish attributable to the rebuilding plan, because the Council decided to increase the commercial trip limit, making it difficult to isolate potential impacts on communities arising from the actions in this amendment.
 However, communities may be affected by changes in fishing regulations generally, and by changes to fishing for gray triggerfish, specifically, so social impacts would still be expected.
+As discussed in Section 4.4.4, the impacts on the commercial sector are expected to be positive.